Ricksoc/quizzical/README.md

 * async await in React
 * Manipulation of main object via useState Set function
 * Refactoring to improve code as I went
+* Using decodeURIComponent with the correct API encoding to correctly render text

 ### Acknowledgements